Have you seen the little piggies

 - The Hogfather himself was described as intensely smelly while in pig form, too.

 - Quadroped, the main character in the awesome children's book The Pig, The Prince and the Unicorn.
 Is constantly being chastised for being messy by everyone else in the book, but especially by a pretentious anal-retentive eel.

 - In On Utilitarianism, John Stuart Mill defends the philosophy of utilitarianism from the attack that it is a "doctrine of swine", i.e. maybe it's okay for pigs to live according to pleasure and pain alone, but not human beings.

 - While Piglet from Winnie-the-Pooh is much less messy than other examples, it is still made clear in one story that he Hates Baths.

 - In Book 9 of the Diary of a Wimpy Kid series, the Heffley's end up winning a baby pig at a fair, and are forced to keep it to avoid insulting the people running the fair.
 The pig ends up causing a lot of trouble and messes, culminating in the family leaving the pig at a petting zoo.
 Much to Manny's displeasure, since he and the pig had bonded at first sight.
 Circumstances eventually reunite the pig with the family, and they end up accepting it as a pet.
 The pig turns out to be pretty intelligent, since it only takes a few days for Greg's mother Susan to housebreak it.
 It even somehow figures out how to use the television remote.

-- Aphrodite of Hercules: The Legendary Journeys transformed a pig into a woman.
+- Aphrodite transforms a pig into a woman.
 She still think like a pig and dove into the mud in one scene.

-- The episode before that had Hercules turned into a pig and he had rolled in a mud puddle.
+- The episode before that has Hercules turned into a pig and he rolls in a mud puddle.